rosealexander/react-mui-workshop/README.md

 ### [.env](https://create-react-app.dev/docs/adding-custom-environment-variables/)
 Once you have your api key, create a new file in the project root directory named `.env`.

-Inside this file, copy the following line and replace with your own OpenWeather api key:
+Inside this file, copy the following line and replace `{YOUR API KEY}` with your own OpenWeather api key:
 `REACT_APP_OPENWEATHER_API_KEY={YOUR API KEY}`

 Create React App can use `.env` files out of the box to keep global secrets.
-You must always prefix your environment variable names with `REACT_APP` for them to be usable in your React application that was bootstrapped this way.
+You must always prefix your environment variable names with `REACT_APP` to use them in your *Create React App* application.

-Restart your local dev environment by exiting the command line and running `nmp start` again.
+Restart your local dev environment by exiting the command line and running `nmp start` once again.

 ### [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
-We will use the JavaScript fetch API to make a request to OpenWeather for some weather data.
+To make an API call to OpenWeather, to get some weather data, we can use the JavaScript fetch API.
 Open up **body.jsx** and add the following function.

 ```jsx